trippedego/umbrellaGrepScript/README.md

 # umbrellaGrepScript
 Pulls domains from Umbrella via API, specified by content or security category ID.
-Finds instances of those domains in Windows or Bind9 DNS Logs, returning the source IP reaching out to said domain.
+Finds instances of those domains in Windows or Bind9 DNS Logs, returning the source IPs reaching out to said domain.

 Usage: